Nadock/rileychase.net/README.md

   - Would imply also adding a "production" build mode
 - [ ] Conditional recompile
   - ie: only recompile things that have changed
+  - Also maybe look at "de-bouncing" the recompile trigger so a bulk edit of files only triggers one rebuild
+- [ ] Static file filters or glob matching so we can have thing in those directories that aren't in the final deployment